loknathredyy/Basic-Data-structures-and-Data-types-of-Javascript-with-Code-Examples/README.md

 (False)
 ```

-## 4.Null type:
+## 4. Null type:

-The Null type has exactly one value: null.
-See null and Null for more details.
+* The Null type has exactly one value: null.

 **Example:**<br>
 ```